imsnif/crxify/README.md

 ```
 Crxify *intentionally* does not create a private key file for you.
 In order to create one, please see: https://help.github.com/articles/generating-ssh-keys/ (among others)

-### group.add([streams]) / group.add(stream)
-Accepts either a single stream or an array of streams to add to the group.
-Returns a promise that resolves to the number of ended streams (see example above).

 ## Example Use Cases

 Given the following library structure: